ably77/gloo-platform-argo-rollouts-blog/README.md

 ```

 ## Conclusion
-This tutorial demonstrates the ease of integrating progressive delivery workflows to your application deployments using Argo Rollouts and Gloo Platform but only scratches the surface!
+This tutorial demonstrates the ease of integrating progressive delivery workflows to your application deployments using Argo Rollouts and Gloo Mesh but only scratches the surface!
 Many standard options exist in the Argo Rollouts Documentation such as [BlueGreen Deployment Strategy](https://argo-rollouts.readthedocs.io/en/stable/features/bluegreen/) and [Canary Strategy](https://argo-rollouts.readthedocs.io/en/stable/features/canary/).
 Take a look at other strategies and routing examples in the plugin [github repo examples](https://github.com/argoproj-labs/rollouts-plugin-trafficrouter-glooplatform/tree/main/examples) as well as the [Analysis & Progressive Delivery](https://argo-rollouts.readthedocs.io/en/stable/features/analysis/) documentation for more ways to get started!